royalpinto/node-cares/README.md

 ------

 In addition to mapping [APIs](http://nodejs.org/docs/latest/api/dns.html) from node.js dns module, following APIs are available:
-- **Resolver([options])** - allows creating c-ares_channel instance to query by customized options.
-All APIs available under cares lib will be available under Resolver instance as well.
+- **Resolver([options])** - allows creating c-ares_channel instance to query by customized options. **All APIs available under cares lib will be available on Resolver instance as well**.
 Resolver creation takes an optional object with the following fields (For detailed information on these options, visit: [here](http://c-ares.haxx.se/ares_init.html))
     * `timeout`: The number of milliseconds each name server is given to respond to a query on the first try.
 (After the first try, the timeout algorithm becomes more complicated, but scales linearly with the value of timeout.)
 The default is five seconds.
     * `tries`: The number of tries the resolver will try contacting each name server before giving up.
 The default is four tries.
     * `ndots`: The number of dots which must be present in a domain name for it to be queried for "as is" prior to querying for it with the default domain extensions appended.
 The default value is 1 unless set otherwise by resolv.conf or the RES_OPTIONS environment variable.